jody00123/locales/README.md

 # Help otomads.com reach your people!

+## File Structure

+* `/main/*.js` - Locale files for the main site (top page, video details, etc.)
+    - The files conform to the format as specified in the vue-i18n documentation: https://kazupon.github.io/vue-i18n/

 ## Contributing

 By contributing to this repository, You confirm that you own the copyright and patent claims covering the contribution which are required.